Best Sponges of 2020

-Although the Scrub Daddy Colors - FlexTexture look like a gimmicky, as-sold-on-TV special — indeed, the company did get its start on Shark Tank — don't let it fool you.
+Although the Scrub Daddy Colors - FlexTexture looks like a gimmicky, as-sold-on-TV special — indeed, the company did get its start on Shark Tank — don't let it fool you.
 This product is a serious cleaning machine.
-By far the most absorptive sponge in our review, the Scrub Daddy continued to impress us with its fun and functional design.
-The FlexTexture material works precisely as it's supposed to: a tough scrubber under cold water, and flexible enough under warm water to reach those annoying corners.
-It has an ability to cleanse itself of grime quickly, and for its thickness, dries out incredibly quickly — for the most absorptive product in this review, it also clocked the fastest dry time.
+By far the most absorbent sponge in our review, the Scrub Daddy continued to impress us with its fun and functional design.
+The FlexTexture material works precisely as it's supposed to: a tough scrubber under cold water, and flexible enough under warm water to access hard-to-reach corners.
+It can cleanse itself of grime quickly, and dries out incredibly quickly for its thickness.
+As the most absorbent product in this review, it also clocked the fastest dry time.

-Water flows easily through this polymer model, so it doesn't hold onto suds as readily as some of the other models.
-While it still impressed us with its scrubbing ability, without a dedicated scrubber, it wasn't the strongest scrubber of the bunch.
-The Scrub Daddy often comes in a pack of three, so color-code each with a job and use freely for any type of household cleaning.
+Water flows easily through this polymer model, so it won't hold onto suds as readily as some other models.
+Although it still impressed us with its scrubbing ability, without a dedicated scrubber, it wasn't the strongest scrubber of the bunch.
+The Scrub Daddy often comes in a pack of three, so color-code each with a job and use worry-free for any type of household cleaning.
 After cleaning countless pots, pans, Tupperware, glasses, stovetops, and more, this model became our favorite to use.

 The O-Cedar Multi-Use Scrunge has the classic design of your everyday kitchen scrubber, with some pretty significant improvements.
-The 3-D design sports a matrix that is really tight compared to similar competitors — as a result, it does a really great job of not accumulating food bits.
-Additionally, the scrubber does not break down and pill like many of its direct competitors in our tests.
+The 3-D design sports a matrix that is much tighter than similar competitors — as a result, it's really great at not accumulating food bits.
+Additionally, the scrubber does not break down and pill like many of its rivals in our tests.
 For its durability and scrubbing strength, we couldn't find a better value.
 Often sold in packs of six or more, the price per product is low for what you get.

-This product is thick for a cellulose model, but it is not as absorptive as we had hoped.
+This product is thick for a cellulose model, but it's not as absorbent as we had hoped.
 Similarly, it runs through soap faster than a few others we tested.
-The biggest flaw, however, is that this one is nowhere near odor-resistant — we began to notice a very particular stench within the first few washes.
-This stink factor was pretty common among similar models, though.
-It is safe to clean in a dishwasher, though, and with its durable design and structure, this simple model can handle weeks of washing and makes one of the smallest dents in your wallet.
+The biggest flaw, however, is that this one is nowhere near odor-resistant — we began to notice a particular stench within the first few washes.
+This smelliness was pretty common among similar models, though.
+It is safe to clean in a dishwasher, though, and with its durable design and structure, this simple model can handle weeks of washing while making one of the smallest dents in your wallet.

-The Scrub-It Non-Scratch Microfiber model is unlike any other in our review, thanks to an outer wrap that is a tough, polyamide scrubber on one side, and a soft, polyester microfiber cloth on the other.
-This elegant combination makes this product the most versatile in our review — capable of tackling burnt pans, and later polishing sunglasses.
+The Scrub-It Non-Scratch Microfiber model is unlike any other in our review, thanks to an outer wrap that's a tough, polyamide scrubber on one side, and a soft, polyester microfiber cloth on the other.
+This elegant combination makes this product the most versatile in our review — capable of tackling burnt pans, or polishing sunglasses.
 Most impressive is the fact that it's launderable, safe for both the washer and dryer, as well as the dishwasher.
 We love it for its sustainability alone.

 It is a good thing that this model can easily be washed and dried because, unfortunately, its soft texture tends to accumulate grime quickly.
-The scrubbing side is initially tough, but we noticed over the course of our testing period that it eventually wears flat.
-But as such a versatile option that can be washed easily, the microfiber Scrub-It might fits your needs precisely.
+The scrubbing side is initially tough, but we noticed during our testing period that it eventually wears flat.
+But as such a versatile option that can be washed easily, the microfiber Scrub-It might fit your needs precisely.

 The Scotch-Brite Non-Scratch sets the standard as a classic of the kitchen.
-Nearly twice as absorptive as other similar, cellulose-based options, we value the workhorse attitude of this product when it comes to almost every type of kitchen cleaning.
+Nearly twice as absorbent as other similar, cellulose-based options, we appreciated the workhorse attitude of this product when it came to almost every type of kitchen cleaning.
 In particular, this scrubber out-performed every other competitor in this review when it came to sheer scrubbing power.

-While it's nice to know that the scrubbing fibers are made from 100% recycled content, this model's scrubbing surface pulled up faster than others we tested.
+While it's nice to know that the scrubbing fibers are made from 100% recycled content, this model's scrubbing surface pilled up faster than others we tested.
 No sponge lasts forever, but this one's lifespan fell a bit short in comparison.
-The price is appropriate, though, and if you're ok trading durability for scrubbing force, this product is a good choice.
+The price is appropriate, though, and if you're okay trading durability for scrubbing force, this product is a good choice.

 Ironically, the nearly indestructible Lubrima Silicone Dish model is best suited for delicate cleaning purposes.
 The manufacturer claims that the squishy, silicone scrubber is soft enough to use for make-up removal — for our purposes, we found that it was perfect for cleaning notoriously scratchable surfaces, like stainless steel appliances.

-It is important to note that this is a completely non-absorptive model.
-While the toothbrush-like teeth are able to suds-up much better than other, 100% silicone models in our review, they are not strong enough to tackle any tough scrubbing job.
+It is important to note that this is a completely non-absorbent model.
+Although the toothbrush-like teeth do suds-up much better than other 100%-silicone models in our review, they are not strong enough to tackle any tough scrubbing job.
 The food-grade silicone is easily cleaned in the dishwasher, and based on our experience, it's possible that the Lubrima could literally last a lifetime of cleaning.

 This Polish company promotes the virtues of sustainability by using up-cycled remnant fibers from the toweling industry to produce the Skoy Scrub — each one is unique as a result of their manufacturing process.
 The cotton cloth is reinforced with a food-grade, non-toxic hardener, turning the originally soft cotton fibers into a thin scouring pad.

-This is also a mostly non-absorptive option, and as a result, we found that it was best suited for surface scrubbing.
+This model is also a mostly non-absorbent option, and as a result, we found that it was best suited for surface scrubbing.
 It is important to note that this scouring pad is actually too tough for delicate surfaces like stainless steel.
-Although it scored rather poorly in both our durability and scrubbing strength tests, we believe that this washable scrubber has the potential for a long life.
+Although it scored poorly in our durability and scrubbing strength tests, we believe this washable scrubber has the potential for a long life.

-The Peachy Clean Silicone Scrubber is a very particular model, but we are pretty unsure of what its particular use may be.
-Produced by a family-owned company out of Georgia, it's not surprising that this product is infused with a peach scent — that may, or may not be a welcomed addition to your kitchen sink.
-Regardless of your feeling on scented products, this 100% silicone scrubber has the incredible ability to resist odor, mostly thanks to its non-absorptive matrix and antimicrobial odor protection.
+The Peachy Clean Silicone Scrubber is a very peculiar model, but we're unsure of what its particular use might be.
+Produced by a family-owned company out of Georgia, it's not surprising that this product is infused with a peach scent — that may or may not be a welcomed addition to your kitchen sink.
+Regardless of your attitude toward scented products, this 100% silicone scrubber has the incredible ability to resist odor, mostly thanks to its non-absorbent matrix and antimicrobial odor protection.

 Unfortunately, we didn't find this model very useful around the kitchen.
-It doesn't absorb and retain soap well, by design, and didn't provide much scrubbing strength or convincing durability, either.
-Our testers feel that there are better options to select for most people's kitchen and household needs.
+By design, it doesn't absorb and retain soap well, and it didn't provide much scrubbing strength or convincing durability either.
+Our testers believe there are better options for most people's kitchen and household needs.

 Why You Should Trust Us